Iron sights: Long gun sights

+Handgun sights

-In the case of handguns, the rear sight will be mounted on the frame (for revolvers and derringers) or on the slide (for nearly all semi-automatic pistols).
+In the case of handguns, the rear sight will be mounted on the frame (for revolvers, derringers, and single-shots) or on the slide (for semi-automatic pistols).
 Exceptions are possible depending on the type of handgun, e.g. the rear sight on a snub-nose revolver is typically a trench milled into the top strap of the frame, and the front sight is the to-be-expected blade.
 Certain handguns may have the rear sight mounted on a hoop-like bracket that straddles the slide.

 With typical blade- or post-type iron sights, the shooter would center the front sight's post in the notch of the rear sight and the tops of both sights should be level.
 Since the eye is only capable of focusing on one focal plane at a time, and the rear sight, front sight and target are all in separate planes, only one of those three planes can be in focus.
 Which plane is in focus depends on the type of sight, and one of the challenges to a shooter is to keep the focus on the correct plane to allow for best sight alignment.
 The general advice, however, is to focus on the front sight.